Lazare Hoche: Death and legacy

 On 2 September, Hoche received the command of the Army of the Rhine and Moselle and set up his headquarters at Wetzlar, near Koblenz.
 Following his return from Frankfurt, on 13 September, his health grew rapidly worse, and he died at Wetzlar on 19 September of consumption (tuberculosis), aged 29.
 The belief spread that he had been poisoned, but the suspicion seems to have been unfounded.
 He was buried four days later next to his friend François Marceau at Fort Petersberg in Koblenz.

 A funeral procession to Hoche was held on the Champ de Mars, Paris on 1 October.
 In 1919, the French Army in occupied Rhineland reburied his mortal remains into the 1797-built Monument General Hoche in Weißenthurm, near Neuwied, where he had started his last campaign against the Austrians.

-Memorials and honors

 Hoche is commemorated by a statue on Place Hoche, a gardened square not far from the main entrance to the Palace of Versailles, and another in the Louvre Palace.
 Another statue, the last major work by Jules Dalou, is in Quiberon, Brittany.
 In Les Invalides there is also a memorial to Hoche.
 A station on the Paris Metro is also called Hoche.
-French navy had a namesake ironclad.
+The French Navy named the ironclad Hoche after him.
 Hoche's motto was Res non verba, which is Latin for "Deeds, not words".